Symptoms & Causes of Crohn’s Disease

 • joint pain or soreness

-• skin changes that involve red, tender bumps under the skin
+• skin changes such as red, tender bumps under the skin

 Your symptoms may vary depending on the location and severity of your inflammation.